vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/cloud-foundation/5.1/pci-dss-321/README.md

 # VMware Validated Design 5.1.1 Compliance Kit for PCI DSS 3.2.1

 This kit was published in 2019-2020 for VMware Validated Design 5.1.1, the predecessor to the standardized VMware Cloud Foundation architecture.
 It is retained as an archive.
-The kit consists of multiple files and must be used as a complete package:

-1. Introducing Security and Compliance
-2. Product Applicability Guide
-3. Security and Compliance Configuration Guide
-4. Audit Guide
-5. Audit Guide Appendix

 ## Download

-The kit consists of the following files, which are intended to be used together as a complete package.
+The kit consists of the following files, which are meant to be used together as a complete package.
 A zip of the complete kit is also provided.

 - [1 - VMware Validated Design 5.1.1 Compliance Kit for PCI DSS 3.2.1 - Introducing Security and Compliance 8-8-2019 (PDF)](https://raw.githubusercontent.com/vmware/vcf-security-and-compliance-guidelines/main/regulatory-compliance/cloud-foundation/5.1/pci-dss-321/1%20-%20VMware%20Validated%20Design%205.1.1%20Compliance%20Kit%20for%20PCI%20DSS%203.2.1%20-%20Introducing%20Security%20and%20Compliance%208-8-2019.pdf) -- direct download
 - [2 - VMware Validated Design 5.1.1 Compliance Kit for PCI DSS 3.2.1 - Product Applicability Guide 5-21-2019 (PDF)](https://raw.githubusercontent.com/vmware/vcf-security-and-compliance-guidelines/main/regulatory-compliance/cloud-foundation/5.1/pci-dss-321/2%20-%20VMware%20Validated%20Design%205.1.1%20Compliance%20Kit%20for%20PCI%20DSS%203.2.1%20-%20Product%20Applicability%20Guide%205-21-2019.pdf) -- direct download